vitessio/website/content/en/docs/20.0/reference/programs/vtgate/_index.md

       --warming-reads-concurrency int                                    Number of concurrent warming reads allowed (default 500)
       --warming-reads-percent int                                        Percentage of reads on the primary to forward to replicas.
 Useful for keeping buffer pools warm
-      --warming-reads-query-timeout duration                             Timeout of warming read queries (default 5s) --warn-non-atomic-commit                                           If a multi-shard commit fails after successfully committing to one or more shards, a warning will be added to the session.
-      --warn_memory_rows int                                             Warning threshold for in-memory results.
+      --warming-reads-query-timeout duration                             Timeout of warming read queries (default 5s) --warn_memory_rows int                                             Warning threshold for in-memory results.
 A row count higher than this amount will cause the VtGateWarnings.ResultsExceeded counter to be incremented. (default 30000)
       --warn_payload_size int                                            The warning threshold for query payloads in bytes.
 A payload greater than this threshold will cause the VtGateWarnings.WarnPayloadSizeExceeded counter to be incremented.
       --warn_sharded_only                                                If any features that are only available in unsharded mode are used, query execution warnings will be added to the session